chenzilin/vttys/readme.md

-A tool for create virual serial port for PC
+A tool to create a pair of virtual ttys

 Usage:
-	sudo python vserialport.py
+	[sudo] python vttys.py